 2. Responsible Use of Taxpayer Dollars

-I believe taxpayer dollars should be used to benefit residents.
-My priority is to find creative and responsible ways to fund city needs without raising taxes.
-Unfortunately, the current council has not demonstrated this responsibility.
+I believe taxpayer dollars should directly benefit residents.
+Sammamish residents deserve better stewardship of their tax dollars.
+Unfortunately, the current council has not upheld this responsibility.
 For example:

-3. Bringing services to Sammamish
+3. Bringing Services to Sammamish

 Sammamish should be a place where families don’t need to leave the plateau to find connection, learning, and entertainment.
 While we may not attract big-box retail, we can create something even more meaningful - spaces that serve our community.